internet-sicherheit/eco-blockchain-governance/governance/0004-Suspension/README.md

 be reinstated MUST disclose the previous termination in their application and explain the remediation steps that the Steward has taken to requalify.

-Bloxberg implements suspension and termination as *sanction* and respectively *exclusion*:
+Bloxberg implements suspension and termination in its [Whitepaper] as *sanction* and respectively *exclusion*:

 > Sanctions (revoke membership) can be taken if a member misbehaves.
 The exclusion of a Authority node in the bloxberg network has to be approved by a voting of the bloxberg consortium